Rusty Lake Hotel: Gameplay

-Five guests are invited to a hotel to experience unforgettable meals.
-Each guest is an anthropomorphic animal and unaware that they are the meal.
-Players control a hotel employee, Harvey, tasked with killing and serving the guests for dinner.
-After entering each guest's room, players must use items found there to solve puzzles.
-Players are locked in the room until they figure out how to kill the guest, similar to escape room video games.
+Five guests are invited to a hotel on an lake island to experience unforgettable meals.
+Each guest looks like an anthropomorphic animal and unaware that each of them will be served as a part of the meal for other guests.
+Players control a hotel employee, Harvey, a humanoid parrot, tasked with killing and serving the guests for dinner.
+After entering each guest's room, players must use items found there to solve puzzles, reaching the eventual goal of performing a murder; until then, they are locked inside the room, similar to escape room video games.

+Plot

+The Hotel is owned by Mr. Owl - similarly, a humanoid owl being - who orders to murder guests in order to extract their memory cubes, which are a substantial component to accessing the past and future of the person.
+After serving the last fifth meal to the Mr. Owl, the player will be shown a mysterious person riding an elevator below the lake, who will turn out to be Dale Vandermeer.

 Development

 Rusty Lake, an independent studio in Amsterdam, had previously made the Cube Escape series of free puzzle games.
 They felt these games were good enough to require payment.
 However, Rusty Lake worried they would have difficulty standing out in the crowded indie game scene, and they wanted to build a community.
 Rusty Lake Hotel was their first paid game.
 It is set in the same surreal world and intersects with the Cube Escape stories, which helped to transition the free-to-play fans to the later paid games.
 Rusty Lake released the title for Android and iOS on December 14, 2015, and for macOS and Windows on January 29, 2016.